maxnd/mxMarkEdit/README.md

 For troubles in using the app, see below the *Troubleshooting* section.

----

 See in the [wiki section](https://github.com/maxnd/mxMarkEdit/wiki) some nice presentations on why and how a manager, a university professor, a student and a corporate team might want to use mxMarkEdit.

 😀 Do you use mxMarkEdit, and you feel that it has far too many shortcuts and functionalities that definitely make it not for humans?
 Download [this nice wallpaper](https://github.com/maxnd/mxMarkEdit/raw/main/wallpaper/wallpaper-mxmarkedit.png) to show everybody why!

 ---

-mxMarkEdit is a free software for Mac for writing texts and todo items in [Markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown) and easily exporting them to other formats with [Pandoc](https://pandoc.org), provided that it’s installed in the system in use.
-In each document, it’s available an Excel-like grid useful to manage various sets of data, and also a file manager to search for a sentence in all the documents or spreadsheets contained in a folder.
-It’s also possible to use the app as a presentation manager.
+mxMarkEdit is a free software for Mac for writing texts and todo items in [Markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown) and easily exporting them to other formats with [Pandoc](https://pandoc.org), if it’s installed in the system in use.
+In each document, it’s available an Excel-like grid useful to manage various sets of data, and a file manager to search for a sentence in all the documents or spreadsheets contained in a folder.
+It’s also possible to use the app as a simple presentation manager.
 Finally, mxMarkEdit has a built-in bibliographic manager which may use the bibliography stored in the grid to compile the citations within a document in a way that resembles the one used by BibLaTex.
 Data from Zotero may be imported directly.

-mxMarkEdit is a native macOS app and works nicely with Apple Intelligence.

 The software has been written in [Lazarus](https://www.lazarus-ide.org) with [Free Pascal](https://www.freepascal.org) and is released under the GPL version 3 license or following, available in www.gnu.org/licenses/gpl-3.0.html.
 The software runs in English or Italian.

 mxMarkEdit *doesn’t use Electron* because of its performance and [security issues](https://medium.com/@flynn.kelseyelizabeth/dont-use-electron-until-you-ve-read-this-article-52d30401303d).
 The formatting of Markdown text is made by an original algorithm written in Free Pascal.

 mxMarkEdit has been deeply influenced by [Org-mode](https://orgmode.org).
-Although it has far less functionalities and customisations than the latter, it’s a standard Mac app which benefits of the Apple spell checking and standard shortcuts.
+Although it has far less functionalities and customizations than the latter, it’s a standard Mac app which benefits of Apple artificial intelligence and spell checking, and uses standard shortcuts.

 ### Privacy